harkirats043/EPIC/README.md

 # EPIC

-EPIC (Earth Polychromatic Imaging Camera)
-EPIC provides full disc imagery of the Earth and captures unique perspectives of certain astronomical events such as lunar transits and centroid coordinates.
+The EPIC (Earth Polychromatic Imaging Camera) captures mesmerizing images of our planet from NASA's DSCOVR satellite.
+Positioned a million miles away, it provides a unique vantage point, showcasing Earth's beauty and dynamism.
+These polygraphic images offer a comprehensive view of our planet, capturing its vibrant hues and ever-changing landscapes.
+The EPIC Earth imagery stands as a testament to the marvels of modern technology and the boundless wonders of our home planet.

 ## LINK